Pat Freiermuth Player Prop Bets for NFL Week 11 | Pittsburgh vs. Los Angeles 11/21/2021

 - So far this season, 12.0% of the 350 passes thrown by his team have gone Freiermuth's way.

-- With 10 targets in the red zone this season, Freiermuth has been on the receiving end of 21.3% of his team's 47 red zone pass attempts.
+- Freiermuth (10 red zone targets) has been the recipient of 21.3% of his team's 47 red zone pass attempts.

-- The Steelers have thrown the football in 60.8% of their plays from scrimmage this year while staying on the ground 39.2% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Steelers, who rank 26th in the NFL in points scored, have attempted a pass 60.8% of the time while opting for the ground attack 39.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Chargers.